 - The student must take a minimum of three advanced courses chosen from: CHEM 3520, CHEM 4110 (5110), CHEM 4150 (5150), CHEM 4310 (5310), CHEM 4320 (5320), CHEM 4410 (5410), CHEM 4620 (5620), CHEM 4650 (5650), CHEM 4710 (5710), CHEM 4720 (5720).

 - The advanced courses above must include a minimum of three credit hours of laboratory including either CHEM 4150 (5150) or CHEM 4650 (5650).

 - Requirements for specific areas of certification can be obtained from the Chemistry Advisor.

 The American Chemical Society promotes excellence in chemistry education for undergraduate students through approval of baccalaureate chemistry programs.
 ACS-approved programs offer a broad-based and rigorous chemistry education that gives students intellectual, experimental, and communication skills to become effective scientific professionals.
-The Pure Chemistry concentration exceeds the minimum requirements for a certified degree, but the Applied and Biochemistry concentrations are also certifiable by taking a number of specified courses beyond the basic curriculum.
+The Pure Chemistry concentration exceeds the minimum requirements for a certified degree, but the other concentrations are also certifiable by taking the above specified courses beyond the basic curriculum.